terraform-linters/tflint-ruleset-aws/docs/rules/aws_lambda_function_deprecated_runtime.md

 # aws_lambda_function_deprecated_runtime

 Checks to see if a lambda function has been set with a runtime that is deprecated.
-This can show up as either "end of support" or "end of life" depending on the phase of deprecation it is currently in.

 ## Example